Unemployment Insurance Handbook for Employers (UCB-201-P)

-As of the week ending 01/11/03, Social Security Benefits [Retirement, Disability and Supplemental Security Income (SSI)] and disability payments from the Veterans' Administration do not reduce UI benefits.
+Social Security Benefits [Retirement and Supplemental Security Income (SSI)] and disability payments from the Veterans' Administration do not reduce UI benefits.

 Benefits are not payable to a claimant who was paid a substantial portion of the base period wages for work performed as a professional athlete, if the claimant has reasonable assurance of work as a professional athlete in the next sports season.

 If this provision applies, enter the phrase "professional athlete - between seasons" on the benefit report.
 Indicate the ending date of the last season and the estimated beginning date of the next season.
 Explain how the claimant has reasonable assurance for work in the next season.
 Reasonable assurance generally requires a contract for the next season.